-What’s included in the CMT Apprenticeship programme?
+What’s included in the Crosby Apprenticeship programme?

-- Year 2: 3 modules per specialism – Focused on chosen specialist areas (HR, OD, L&D) of the standard
+- Year 2: 3 modules per specialism – focused on chosen specialist areas (HR, OD, L&D) of the standard

-- 3-way progress reviews – (Learner, Line Manager, Lead Trainer) every 8-12 weeks either at learner’s location or online via MS Teams / Webex Meetings / Skype
+- 3-way progress reviews – (Learner, Line Manager, Lead Trainer) every 8-12 weeks either at the learner’s location or online via MS Teams / Webex Meetings / Skype

 - Ongoing action learning sets focused on practical outcomes –live problem solving or creative bias supporting application within a workplace context

 - Organisational benchmarking opportunities –providing the opportunity to benchmark internal processes and policies to external trends and developments across a variety of sector settings